elmiko/okd-deployment-configuration-guides/vSphere/automated-testing-system.md

 ## Introduction

-It's possible to completely automate the process of installing OpenShift/OKD on vSphere with User Provisioned Infrastructure by chaining together the various functions of [OCT repository](https://github.com/JaimeMagiera/oct) via a wrapper script.
+It's possible to completely automate the process of installing OpenShift/OKD on vSphere with User Provisioned Infrastructure by chaining together the various functions of [OCT](https://github.com/JaimeMagiera/oct) via a wrapper script.

 ## Steps